paf31/purescript-book/text/chapter1.md

 - The PureScript IRC channel is a great place to chat about issues you may be having.
 Point your IRC client at irc.freenode.net, and connect to the #purescript channel.
 - The [PureScript website](http://purescript.org) contains links to several learning resources, including code samples, videos and other resources for beginners.
-- The [PureScript wiki](http://wiki.purescript.org) collects articles and examples on a wide variety of topics, written by PureScript developers and users.
+- The [PureScript documentation repository](https://github.com/purescript/documentation) collects articles and examples on a wide variety of topics, written by PureScript developers and users.
 - [Try PureScript!](http://try.purescript.org) is a website which allows users to compile PureScript code in the web browser, and contains several simple examples of code.
 - [Pursuit](http://pursuit.purescript.org) is a searchable database of PureScript types and functions.